Child Support Lawyer Colorado Springs

 Whether there has been spousal or child abuse in the home

-Colorado is a state that allows couples to divide the decision-making, reserving some decisions, such as educational decisions, to one parent, and allowing the other parent to determine sports, or music, for example.
+Colorado is a state that allows couples to divide the decision-making for the child, reserving some decisions, such as educational decisions, to one parent, and allowing the other parent to determine sports, or music, for example.
 Generally, however, Colorado family courts will presume that the parents can make decisions jointly and parents must consult and agree before any major life decisions are made.

 Residential parental responsibility, formerly called “physical custody” determines where the child will live.
 Generally, the parent with whom the child generally lives will have sole residential custody, with parenting time, i.e. visitation rights, given to the other parent.

-When the Colorado Springs child support court is involved in determining parenting time, it considers at least eleven factors, which include:
+When the child support court is involved in determining parenting time, it considers at least seven factors, which include:

 The parents’ wishes